The Best Antivirus of 2019 to Protect Windows 10

-We should all know the rules of how to keep Windows secure and protect our privacy: Don't open unexpected emails and messages, don't give out personal information, don't tap questionable links or download app from shady sites, use secure passwords, keep your Windows software up to date.
+We should all know the rules of how to protect our privacy and keep Windows secure: Don't open unexpected messages and emails, don't download apps from shady sites or tap questionable links, don't give out personal information, use secure passwords, and keep your Windows software up to date.

 Best Windows antivirus software